 Find out more about some of the UK's most popular dog breeds and discover which breed could be your ideal canine companion with our breed selector quiz.

-Shiba Inus sometimes suffer with epilepsy and are prone to hereditary and congenital conditions.
+Shiba Inus sometimes suffer with certain health conditions and may require treatment.
 Petplan dog insurance offers peace of mind that they will always be protected.